flyteorg/flyte/rsts/getting_started/index.rst

   pyflyte run --remote example.py:wf --n 500 --mean 42 --sigma 2

 .. note:: The only difference between previous ``local`` and this command is the ``--remote`` flag.
-This will trigger an execute on the configured backend
+This will trigger an execution on the configured backend.

 Check It